 It turns out it’s quite simple, really: red curry paste.
-Just a bit of red curry paste added to an otherwise pretty traditional recipe for tom kha soup, and oddly enough, fewer “authentic” ingredients, making it way easier to make on a regular basis.
+Just a bit of red curry paste added to an otherwise pretty traditional recipe for tom kha soup, making it way easier for me to make on a regular basis.
 You still use lemongrass, of course, but you swap ginger for galangal and fresh lime juice for kaffir lime leaves.
 As much as I love the international market, I just don’t get there enough to satisfy my Whole30 Thai coconut chicken soup craving if I have to use those hard-to-find ingredients!

 So here’s the deal: this tom kha gai (Thai coconut chicken soup) is perfection.
 It’s creamy and a bit tart and salty and a bit sweet, and the chicken is tender, and the mushrooms are filling, and the fresh cilantro adds the perfect herbaceous edge, and I can’t get enough of this soup.
 I don’t think you’d ever need another Whole30 Thai coconut chicken soup recipe, or heck, a plain ol’ non Whole30 Thai coconut chicken soup recipe for that matter, because this recipe is so damn good.

 Thrive Market = makes this tom kha soup a breeze

 Thrive Market is an online store that sells the all organic, non-GMO products at 25-50% off retail price.
 Plus, all of their inventory is sorted by values, meaning all of your favorite healthier are accessible with one click of a button.
 And one thing I adore about them: for every paid membership, they donate a free membership to a low income family, public school teacher, military veteran, or first responder — which truly epitomizes their mission to make healthy living easy and affordable for everyone.